awpala/my-omscs-notes/cs-6200/13-P4L1-remote-procedure-calls.md

       * For connection-oriented protocols (e.g., TCP/IP) that require a connection to be established between the client and the server processes, the **connection** itself is established in this step.
   1. **client call** - The client makes the actual RPC call, i.e., control passes to the client stub, and the client code blocks.
   2. **marshal** - The client stub creates a data buffer which is populated with the values of the arguments that are passed to the procedure call.
 This process is called **marshalling** the arguments.
-      * The arguments themselves may be located at arbitrary non-contiguous locations in the client process's address space, however, the PRC run-time must send a *contiguous* buffer to the sockets for transmission.
+      * The arguments themselves may be located at arbitrary non-contiguous locations in the client process's address space, however, the RPC run-time must send a *contiguous* buffer to the sockets for transmission.
 Therefore, the marshalling process takes care of this, i.e., placing all of the arguments into a buffer that is passed to the sockets.
   3. **send** - Once the buffer is available, the RPC run-time sends the message to the server.
 The sending involves whatever **transmission protocol** (e.g., TCP, UDP, shared-memory based inter-process communication for a client and a server on the same machine, etc.) that both sides have agreed upon during the binding process.
   4. **receive** - When the data is subsequently transferred onto the server machine, it is received by the RPC run-time, and then all of the necessary checks are performed to determine the correct **server stub** to which the **message** must be passed.
 Additionally, certain **access control** checks can be included in this particular step.
   5. **unmarshal** - The server stub unmarshals the data, i.e., convert the incoming byte stream from the client (via the server-side receive buffers) and then extract the arguments and correspondingly create any necessary data structures to hold the values of those arguments.